 The yield is limited to a maximum of 50 hl / ha.
 It is called "Villages" (villages) or for privileged also the community.
 The communities are Aloxe-Corton.
 Auxey-Duresses.
 Beaune.
 Blagny.
 Bouzeron.
 Chambolle-Musigny.
 Chassagne-Montrachet.
 Chorey-les-Beaune.
 Fixin.
 Flagey-Echezeaux.
 Gevrey-Chambertin.
 Givry. ladoix.
 Maranges.
 Marsannay.
 Mercurey.
 Meursault.
 Montagny.
 Monthélie.
 Morey-Saint-Denis.
 Nuits-Saint-Georges.
 Pernand-Vergelesses.
 Pommard.
 Pouilly-Fuissé.
 Puligny-Montrachet.
 Rully.
 Saint-Aubin.
 Saint-Romain.
 Saint-Véran.
 Santenay.
 Savigny-lès-Beaune.
 Viré-Clessé.
 Volnay.
 Vosne-Romanée.
 Vougeot,

-If there are Grand Cru locations in these communities, as mentioned above, they will be used without a community name; the situation speaks for itself so to speak.
+If there are Grand Cru locations in these communities, as mentioned above, these are used without a community name; the situation speaks for itself so to speak.
 Locations are permitted if they are listed in a smaller font size than that of the municipality.